orca-pet3910YT/C-kernel-OS/docs/1-drivers.md

 ## Power
 This is the least driver-like part of this section.
 It contains self-explanatory functions: `poweroff()` (QEMU only), `reboot()` and `halt()`.

+## Serial
+This is like VGA but much simpler - you just get the baud right.
+In this kernel it's 115200 baud.
+You use sputc and sgetc for printing and receiving characters on serial.

+## Port
+Again, not much to talk about - you use outb to output a byte and inb to read a byte from a specified port.